gnosis/pm-trading-db/README.md

 ```

 ### Run application
-Start the gnosisdb server simply by bringing up the set of containers:
+Start the pm-trading-db server simply by bringing up the set of containers:

 `sudo docker-compose up`